circinusX1/bunget/README-C.H.I.P.md

 # BTLE On C.H.I.P Board as GATT Server using Bunget library

-I got my CHIP Board fre hours ago.
-Amazing.
+I got my CHIP Board few hours ago.
 0.180-0.300A Amps, Has 2 wifi, 1 BT4.
-  - 0.18A idling there (with the desktop, I dont have display adaptor but LightDM is running), with wlan0 and BT on.
+  - 0.18A idling there (with the desktop, LightDM is running), with wlan0 and BT on.
   - 0.26A BT + wlan0 + wlan1 (as HOST AP ) (though hostapd does not starts as service but in shell it does)
   - 0.340A picks here and there during apt-get install and make

-Anyway, I cloned my repo and tested Bunget.
-Works fine.
 The BT bluez, bluetooth, and  python daemons related to BT should be killed.
 I dont have a display, therefore I killed lighdm service as well.
-Here is my shell history, and th ephone showing the services.
-To kill BLUETOOH service is required on all devices.
-DO not RUN BUNGET when BLUETOOTH is running.

 ```